Young Writer on Liberty Competition 2018

 Submissions are now closed for this year's competition.

-The Adam Smith Institute invites under-21s to enter our annual 'Young Writer on Liberty' competition.
+The Adam Smith Institute invites those in the UK aged 21 and under to enter our annual 'Young Writer on Liberty' competition.

 We are looking for entrants who can think creatively and express themselves clearly and succinctly.
 As such, winning entries will be thought-provoking, well-argued, and suitably researched.

 Prizes: There are categories for the Under-18s and the 18-21s, with a winner and a runner-up in each.